-As a branch of the Teachers College Office of Student Affairs, the Graduate writing center has the following mission and vision.
+As a branch of the Teachers College Student Affairs, Graduate Student Life & Development, the Graduate Writing Center has the following mission and vision.

 The mission of the Teachers College Graduate Writing Center is to provide a range of services designed to support all members of the TC community as writers and graduate students.
 As a school of practitioners, we believe that writing is a tool that can help students connect theory and practice.
 While ensuring that students have access to the norms of academic English, our staff also believes that language expectations should be fluid, and we value the notion that effective writing utilizes multiple forms of communication.
 As graduate students from a variety of disciplines, we work with writers to adopt multiple paths to clarity.
 Consultants work to help students understand writing as a process and facilitate students in navigating this process on their own.

 To advance these goals, we provide the following services: